 I sleep with a silk cap on the same day.
 Hair feels sleek, glossy, and bouncy, and the individual strands feel stronger.
 It is soft and not tangly at all.

-Cutting down heat tools on hair or just avoiding will help control damage and hair frizz.
+Cutting down heat tools on hair or just avoiding them will help control damage and hair frizz.

 Aftercare plays a huge factor in the outcome.